PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Workplans.md

 ## Workplan Instance Execution

-For execution the above mentioned _Workplans_ are instantiated to _WorkplanInstances_, which can than be executed by an instance of the [workplan engine](xref:Moryx.Workplans.IWorkplanEngine).
+For execution the above mentioned _Workplans_ are instantiated to _WorkplanInstances_, which can then be executed by an instance of the [workplan engine](xref:Moryx.Workplans.IWorkplanEngine).
 The internal architecture is based on [the concept of petri-nets](https://en.wikipedia.org/wiki/Petri_net) with its transition and places.
 The execution is performed by tokens that are moved by transitions from one place to another.

 ````cs
 var workplan = MethodThatReturnsWorkplan();